 - Slowly add almond milk and orange blossom water and keep working with your hands until it forms a smooth dough.
 Set aside and let it rest for about 20-25 minutes

-- In the meantime, prepare the filling: combine ground pistachios, agave and orange blossom water in a bowl and mix well
+- In the meantime, prepare the filling: combine ground pistachios, agave, maple syrup or sugar and orange blossom water in a bowl and mix well

 - Working with about a tablespoon of dough at a time, for 18 balls.
 Using your thumb press a hole in the center of each ball.
 Place about 1 teaspoon in the hole, close it up, and roll it into a ball again